edxeth/a4f-proxy/README.md

 ### List Models

-Returns available Claude models (from provider-7) and GPT-5.1 Codex models (from provider-5) with prefixes stripped.
+Returns available Claude models (from provider-7) and GPT Codex models (from provider-5) with prefixes stripped.

+**Note:** Only GPT Codex models are included (not all GPT models) because they support the `/v1/responses` API.
+Non-codex GPT models like `gpt-4o` only support `/v1/chat/completions` and should be accessed directly via that endpoint.

 ```bash
 curl http://localhost:8787/v1/models \